 This is when an unwanted thought or urge enters the mind repeately.
-Usually

 such an intrusive and distressing thought leads to feelings of stress and anxiety.

 out an action.
 This may be physical (like hand washing) or mental (like counting).

 Carrying out this action will temporarily quell the feelings

 of stress and anxiety.
 However, obsessional thoughts and anxiety soon return and the cycle begins again.

 obsessive compulsive disorder is an anxiety disorder, tackling anxiety is key.
 This is an area I can support you in.
 Hypnotherapy

 encourages relaxation and speaks to you on a subconscious level to change thought patterns.

 Obsessions and compulsions

 Many of us experience intrusive thoughts from time to time.

 When these thoughts become persistent and dominate your thinking, it can become an "obsession".

 with OCD tend to have upsetting obsessions such as:

 - fear of hurting themselves or others (deliberate or accidental)

 - fear of being "contaminated"

 - a desire

 The thoughts may be violent can be very stressful forthe person affected.

 to carry out a certain behaviour is the mind's way trying to prevent this anxiety (even if logically the behaviour and the

 thought aren't linked).
 The behaviours will differ from person to person but may include:

 - checking (i.e.checking doors are locked, taps are off)

-Even though the person with OCD will likely be aware that the behaviours are irrational, the urge to carry it out overwhelms them.
+though the person with OCD will likely be aware that the behaviours are irrational, the urge to carry it out overwhelms them.

 As it offers temporary relief from the anxiety they're feeling, doing it "just in case" or to rid themselves of

 said anxiety can become the norm.